-DiVitto is originally from Indian Hill, Ohio, a suburb of Cincinnati.
+DiVitto is originally from Cincinnati, Ohio.
 At age 13, he and his family relocated to Longboat Key, Florida where he quickly developed a fascination for sharks and other sea creatures.
-He later moved to New Jersey where he developed a taste for Taylor ham, egg and cheese (salt, pepper and ketchup always).
+He later moved to New Jersey where he developed a taste for Taylor ham, egg, and cheese (salt, pepper, and ketchup always).

-As a kid, DiVitto read everything from newspapers to cereal boxes (and loved the word Riboflavin way before Kramer blurted it out on Seinfeld).
+As a kid, DiVitto read everything from newspapers to cereal boxes, and even loved the word Riboflavin way before Kramer blurted it out on Seinfeld.
 Up until ninth grade, he aspired of becoming a professional basketball player.
 Kelly worked briefly at the Guggenheim Museum in NYC and played bass guitar in a band (twice performing at famed CBGB) before spending way too much time employed at corporate-type jobs.
-He ventured to South Florida, eventually working for the Seminole Tribe of Florida where he managed the Dorothy Scott Osceola Memorial Library before becoming editor for their newspaper.
+He ventured to South Florida, eventually working for the Seminole Tribe of Florida where he managed a library before becoming the editor for their newspaper.

-He joined the County library system where the idea of writing fiction fell into place.
-A co-worker started a writer’s group that peaked his interest.
-On one of his desk shifts, Kelly sneaked over and sat in one of the meetings.
-After the instructor abruptly resigned, he was asked to take the reins.
-Now saddled with writing short story fiction, he leaned on the help of the loyal group members.
-Through trial and error, DiVitto constructed his first short story titled, Go Fish.
-A few short stories later, he got the confidence and inspiration to begin his first novel.
+After joining the local library system, the idea of writing fiction fell into place.
+A co-worker started a monthly writers group that piqued his interest.
+During his desk shift, Kelly decided to sneak over and sit in one of the meetings.
+Weeks later after the instructor resigned, he took the reins.
+Through trial and error, DiVitto crafted his first short story titled, Go Fish.
+A dozen short stories later, he got the confidence and inspiration to begin his first novel.

-He lives in South Florida with his family and adopted pets: a tortoiseshell cat named Bria, one insanely cute jet black Schipperke dubbed Bree, who sheds so much she should be bald five times over, and a Shiba Inu named Sheba.
-And despite decades removed from his hometown of Cincinnati, he remains a Bengal/Red die-hard.
-A fan of monster movies, he enjoys noshing on popcorn on Saturday nights savoring everything from killer croc films (check out Rogue and Black Water) to classic 1950s flicks like The Monolith Monsters.
-Episodes of MST3K always bring a smile to his face.
+He and his family have three adopted pets: a tortoiseshell cat named Bria, one insanely cute jet-black Schipperke dubbed Bree, who sheds so much she should be bald five times over, and a Shiba Inu named Sheba.
+And despite decades removed from his hometown of Cincinnati, he remains a die-hard Bengals fan.
+Who Dey!